Wynn Resorts fined $35M for misconduct allegations response

 In Massachusetts, gambling investigators found company officials were aware of many of the allegations but failed to report them to internal investigators or take other steps mandated in the company’s sexual harassment policies.

-They also found Wynn officials failed to disclose to regulators settlements paid out to Steve Wynn’s accusers during their initial application for a casino license.
+They also found Wynn officials failed to disclose settlements paid out to Steve Wynn’s accusers during their initial application for a state casino license.
 Among them was $7.5 million Steve Wynn personally paid in 2005 to a former salon employee who alleged she’d become pregnant after Wynn raped her.

 Massachusetts regulators also found Wynn executives were aware but didn’t disclose at least three other complaints casino massage therapists brought against Steve Wynn as the company was being vetted by the state from 2013 to 2014.

-Wynn Resorts officials argue the company has fundamentally changed since the scandal.
+Wynn Resorts has argued the company has fundamentally changed since the scandal.

 Every top executive that actively covered up or failed to act on the allegations has been fired.
 The board of directors saw an infusion of new members, including three women, and new sexual misconduct policies have been instituted, such as the creation of an oversight panel to review sexual harassment claims led by a former Boston police commissioner.